 You could also make a crisis card, a small document you can carry in your pocket or wallet explaining what to do and who to contact if you’re unable to communicate.

 What is the Mental Health Crisis Care Concordat?

-The Mental Health Crisis Care Concordat is an agreement between services and agencies who support and care for people in crisis.
-It sets out how they can work together better to make sure people get the help they need.
+The Mental Health Crisis Care Concordat is an agreement between services and agencies that support and care for people in crisis.
+It shows how they can work together better to make sure people get the help they need.

 It focuses on four main areas: